-Refundable deposits include security deposit for the Branch's office rental.
+Refundable deposits include security deposit for the Branch's office rental, copier and internet services deposits.

 Security deposits represent deposits paid to various lessors that are refundable upon expiration of the lease contracts.
 These deposits are carried at cost, net of any accruing liabilities.